 |Must Haves Skills||Domain Knowledge, Business Knowledge, Communication Skills, Negotiation, Basic Data Science Knowledge, Management, Analytical Thinking, Reporting, Data Visualization||Analytics, Data Modeling, Database Administration, Statistics, Technical Data Skills, Systems Programming, Quantitative Analysis, Numeracy Skills, Scripting Languages|

 |Typical Tools Used||Modeling, MS Office, SmartDraw, Trello, SWOT Analysis, Rational Requisite Pro, Balsamiq, Version One, Project Management software||R Programming, Python, Tableau, SAS, Excel, RapidMiner, Apache Spark, Qlikview, KNIME, Splunk, All types of Database Management Systems (DBMS), Hadoop|

-An important point to note is that many organizations use the term Business Analyst and Data Analyst interchangeably, since both the roles involve analyzing data.
+An important point to note is that many organizations use the terms Business Analyst and Data Analyst interchangeably since both roles involve analyzing data.
 A Data Analyst could be a broader term for a Business Analyst because a data analyst would typically cover systems analysis.
 However, in a large organization, there could be no differentiation between the two as the majority of the work would be similar.
 In some cases a data analyst and a business analyst could coexist, covering the same type of analytical work.

 An Astronomical Growth in Data

 The graphic below from IDC clearly shows the rise in data from an estimated 33 Zetta Bytes (ZB) in 2018 to a staggering 175 ZB in 2025.
 While we are happy with an extra 64GB of data on our Smartphone, one can only imagine what the addition of another billion Internet of Things (IoT) connected devices and driverless cars will bring to the amount of data already being captured.